alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v1/02_architecture.md

 ## UML Class Diagram

 !!! info "Extensible Architecture"
-    The system uses the **Factory Pattern** combined with **configuration-driven design** to make adding new machine learning models effortless.
+    The system uses the **Factory Pattern** combined with **configuration-driven design** to facilitate the addition of new machine learning models.
 The `ModelFactory` maintains a registry of available models, while hyperparameters are centralized in `config.yaml`.
-To add a new model (e.g., RandomForest), you simply:
+New models (e.g., RandomForest) are integrated by:

-    1. Create a new class inheriting from `BaseModel`
+    1. Creating a new class inheriting from `BaseModel`
-    2. Add it to the factory's `_models` dictionary
+    2. Adding it to the factory's `_models` dictionary
-    3. Define its hyperparameters in the config file
+    3. Defining its hyperparameters in the config file
     4. The model immediately becomes available through MLflow entry points

     This design separates algorithm implementation from pipeline orchestration, enabling rapid experimentation without modifying core training logic.